aboozarmojdeh/MyReactPortfolio/README.md

-How to Pushi a Create React App to Github Pages:
+How to Push a Create React App to Github Pages:

 Add the following to package.json.